 The two people speaking in this clip are Yudin and Namaste’s Director of Development Allison Isaacson Lipsman.

-At the Academy of Global Citizenship, no students got an out-of-school suspension.
+At the Academy for Global Citizenship, no students got an out-of-school suspension.

 North Lawndale College Prep’s two campuses reported low numbers of out-of-school suspensions.
 John Horan, the school’s founder, said they’re able to keep misbehavior at bay by keeping a lot of counselors on staff.